Ricardo-z123/Bios625/README.md

   <img src=plots/RF_FI.png>

 Step 7: Create and train Gaussian Naive Bayes
--   Gaussian Naive Bayes (GNB) is a variant of the Naive Bayes algorithm specifically used when the predictor variables (features) are continuous and assumed to follow a Gaussian distribution.It assumes two assumptions.
-First,conditional independence (The features are independent of each other given the class label).
-Second, Gaussian distribution(Each feature, given the class, follows a normal distribution).
+-   Gaussian Naive Bayes (GNB) is a variant of the Naive Bayes algorithm specifically used when the predictor variables (features) are continuous and assumed to follow a Gaussian distribution.
+-   It assumes two assumptions.
+First, conditional independence (The features are independent of each other given the class label).
+Second, Gaussian distribution (Each feature, given the class, follows a normal distribution).
 -   Evaluate and Visulization
   <img src=plots/GNB_CI.png>

 Step 8: Comparison and Accuarcy
 -   Comparison of Confusion Matrix:
     -    Each matrix shows the number of correctly and incorrectly classified instances for the three classes: Low, Medium, and High.
-Logistic Regression and Random Forest show perfect classification.
+    -    Logistic Regression and Random Forest show perfect classification.
 Naive Bayes has some mistakes.

 -   Score Comparison:
     -    Bar plot shows the score comparison of three different machine learning methods.
 The scores represent the accuracy of the predictions.
-         Accuracy is a helpful metric when dealing with balanced classes and care about the overall model “correctness” and is easy to explain and communicate.
+    -    Accuracy is a helpful metric when dealing with balanced classes and care about the overall model “correctness” and is easy to explain and communicate.